A Few Testimonials

 I'll chime in my $0.02.

-I see enough value in this technical conference that I am bring my entire DBA staff (8 people) at Bravepoint to it this year.
+I see enough value in this technical conference that I am bring my entire DBA staff every year.
 (Editors note: that was back before Progress bought Bravepoint.
 Mike still brings his whole team -- which is now much larger.)
 You can get the session presentations on line sometime after the conference, which is in itself very useful, but seeing the presentations live, hearing the questions and interacting with the OpenEdge community is well worth the low admission price.

 I go to many conferences annually, mostly as a speaker.
-This is not like the Progress conference where there is a "messsge" that Progress wants to convey.
+This is not like the old Progress conferences where there was always a "messsage" that Progress wants to convey.
 There is no opening show and glitz.
-Don't get me wrong, I really enjoy the Progress show and the spectacle and buzz it creates.
+Don't get me wrong, I really enjoyed the Progress shows and the spectacle and buzz it created.
 These PUG Challenges, both US and EMEA, are excellent as it's all technical content without any glitz or sugar coating and there is no "message" other than it's real world discussions from people who live and breath the technology.

 From a value perspective, I see enough value that I am sending myself (as a speaker) and my team.
-Plus the beer is always flowing and it tends good beer.
+Plus the beer is always flowing and it tends to be pretty good beer, it's one of those details that the PUG pays attention to!

 Thomas Mercer-Hursh Ph.D. opines: